corygrube/Room-Air-Sensor/README.md

 ESP-IDF release/v4.1

 ## Hardware
-* Controller: WEMOS LOLIN32 development board with embedded OLED display (branded HW-724, but any board of this nature should be suitable)
+* Controller: Wemos Lolin32 development board with embedded OLED display (branded HW-724, but any board of this nature should be suitable)
 * CO2 sensor: MH-Z19B
 * Temp/Hum sensor: DHT11